selimslab/selimslab.github.io/_posts/2022-4-12-critical-thinking.md

 If everyone is thinking the same, then no one is thinking

+Be strategic with the feedback you listen to

-Delete the adjectives and you have the facts.
+"Delete the adjectives and you will have the facts."
-― Harper Lee, To Kill a Mockingbird

 Systematic criticism and correction

 “We shouldn't be looking for heroes, we should be looking for good ideas.”

 Truth is ridiculed -> violently opposed -> becomes self-evident

+“Believe nothing you hear, and only one half that you see.”

 ---